jeremiahsnapp/dev-lxc/README.md

 dev-lxc can also manage an adhoc cluster of servers.

-An adhoc cluster is just a set of managed servers cloned from the specified platform image.
+An adhoc cluster is just a set of managed servers cloned from the specified base container.
 The servers have SSH server running, a "dev-lxc" user with "dev-lxc" password and passwordless sudo access.

 This is particularly useful when you want to use something else, such as chef-provisioning,